 Breakfast: Breakfast is available to all students.
 Those that qualify for a free/reduced lunch also qualify for a free/reduced breakfast.
-Your child will have an account on our point of sale system in which money can be deposited to use for breakfast or lunch.
+Your child will have an account on our point-of-sale system in which money can be deposited to use for breakfast or lunch.

+Coffee Bar: High School students are permitted to purchase coffee throughout their school day.
+Students must be on time to class and are not permitted to leave class to get coffee.
 Lunch Money: Pre-payment can be made to the account for as many meals as you wish.
 Each time a purchase is made it is deducted from your child's account.
 A la carte purchases are available as well at all schools.

 Pay for it program (online payment) & account activity report: This program allows you to put money on your child's account with a credit card w/ a small convenience fee attached.
-The program has many features by providing you with your child's lunch account balance and also a short report of what has been purchased on their account.
+The program has many features by providing you with your child's lunch account balance and a short report of what has been purchased on their account.
 This part of the program can be used even if you choose not to make an online payment.
 There is no fee to use the reporting system but you still have to enter a credit card number.
 If you are hesitant to use your regular credit card, you can use a prepaid card w/ a small balance (i.e. \$20.00 card).
-You can sign up for pays-choolscentral.com by going to that website, then follow the instructions listed.
-You will need your student's ID number
+You can sign up for payschoolscentral.com by going to that website, then follow the instructions listed.
+You will need your student's ID number.

-The program will be turned off for a short time during the summer months, but will be up and running the beginning of August.
+The program will be turned off for a short time during the summer months but will be up and running at the beginning of August.
 Positive balances will be carried over to the next school year.

-Lunch Assistance Forms / 1 form per family: Lunch assistance forms are completed online through FinalForms.
+Lunch Assistance Forms - 1 form per family: Lunch assistance forms are completed online through FinalForms.
 Paper copies are available in the office upon request.
 Lunch assistance forms can be filled out at any time throughout the school year.
 For existing students receiving assistance, the form must be filled out within the first month of school to avoid the meal status changing to denied.
 We work as quickly as possible to process all forms.
 Please plan on at least 1 week to have your form processed.
 All families that apply for meal assistance will receive an acknowledgement letter stating if your child qualifies or is denied.